All Episodes

 So would you rate Bush's choice of John Roberts as a nominee?

-So uh John Roberts seems to have even a greater approval rating right now than the president himself.
+So John Roberts seems to have even a greater approval rating right now than the president himself.

-I think it bodes well, and here's the real thing.
+I think it bodes well.

-No opinion 21.
+No opinion, 21.

-This is uh 51 to 28.
+51 to 28.

-Survey says vote the guy into the United States Supreme Court.
+Survey says, vote the guy into the United States Supreme Court.

 Very interesting.